Spectral Concentration at the Edge of Stability: Information Geometry of Kernel Associative Memory: Introduction

 However, a deeper question remains: \textit{Why} does the learning dynamics self-organize into this specific spectral state?
 Why does the system operate at the brink of instability?
 To answer these questions, we must look beyond the Euclidean geometry of the weight parameters and consider the intrinsic geometry of the probability distributions they represent.
 This is the domain of Information Geometry~\cite{Amari2016}.

 In this work, we reinterpret the KLR Hopfield network as a statistical manifold equipped with a Fisher-Rao metric.
-We show that: \begin{enumerate} \item The ``Ridge'' is the locus where the Fisher Information Matrix (FIM) undergoes a spectral phase transition, effectively minimizing the information dimension of the memory. \item The optimization dynamics on the Ridge satisfies a \textit{Dual Balance}, where the massive Euclidean gradients are neutralized by the curvature of the manifold, resulting in a stationary state in the dual affine coordinates. \end{enumerate}
+We show that: \begin{enumerate} \item The Ridge is the locus where the Fisher Information Matrix (FIM) undergoes a spectral phase transition, effectively minimizing the information dimension of the memory. \item The optimization dynamics on the Ridge satisfies a \textit{Dual Equilibrium}, where the massive Euclidean gradients are neutralized by the curvature of the manifold, resulting in a stationary state in the dual affine coordinates. \end{enumerate}

 Although our focus is on associative memory, the geometric mechanisms revealed here, specifically Spectral Concentration and Dual Equilibrium, may offer broader insights into the generalization capabilities of over-parameterized neural networks, where similar phenomena of ``feature learning'' and ``sharpness selection'' have been reported.
+Rather than introducing an entirely new learning principle, this work reinterprets the Ridge of Optimization as an emergent boundary where existing geometric quantities, such as the Fisher Information Matrix and natural gradient dynamics, become maximally expressed.